gkjohnson/closed-chain-ik-js/README.md

 roots : Array<Frame>
 ```

 The list of roots that should be accounted for in a solve.
-Note that if a closure joint is not traversable from a root then it or one of its parents must be included in the list of roots.
+When `.updateStructure` is called the series of roots are traversed including closure joints to find all connected link hierarchies to use in the solve.

 ### .constructor